-Considerations in GILENYA[®] (fingolimod) Patient Selection
+Considerations in Gilenya[®] (fingolimod)[▼] Patient Selection

-GILENYA is suitable for adult patients for the treatment of highly active RRMS.
-While many patients may be suitable for treatment, the following section highlights patients in whom GILENYA is contraindicated or not recommended.
+Fingolimod is suitable for adult patients for the treatment of highly active RRMS.
+While many patients may be suitable for treatment, the following section highlights patients in whom fingolimod is contraindicated or not recommended.